AlexsLemonade/scpca-downstream-analyses/README.md

 ## 4. Configure config file

-We have provided an example [snakemake configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), [`config/config.yaml`](config/config.yaml) which defines all parameters needed to run the workflow.
+We have provided an [example snakemake configuration file](config/config.yaml), `config/config.yaml` which defines all parameters needed to run the workflow.
+Learn more about snakemake configuration files [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html).

 You can modify the relevant parameters by manually updating the `config/config.yaml` file using a text editor of your choice.
 There are a set of parameters included in the `config/config.yaml` file that will **need to be specified** when running the workflow with your own data.
 These parameters are specific to the project or dataset being processed.
 These project-specific parameters can be found under the [`Project-specific parameters` section](./config/config.yaml#L3) of the config file, while the remaining parameters that can be optionally modified are found under the [`Processing parameters` section](./config/config.yaml#L11).

-See the [processing information documentation](./additional-docs/processing-information.md) for more information on the individual workflow steps and how the parameters are used in each of the steps.
+To run the workflow on your data, modify the following parameters in the `config/config.yaml` file:

-We have also included example data in the `example-data` directory for testing purposes.
-The two example `_filtered.rds` files were both processed using the [`scpca-nf` workflow](https://github.com/AlexsLemonade/scpca-nf/blob/main/examples/README.md).
-The `config.yaml` file points to this example data by default.
-Therefore, if you would like to test this workflow using the example data, you can continue to the next step, running the workflow, without modifying the config file.

-### Project-specific parameters

-The parameters that are specific to the project or dataset being processed include the following:

 | Parameter        | Description |
 |------------------|-------------|